Spring 2019 – Truck Camper Travel

 (The first night we’d spent the in the San Angelo Walmart parking lot.
 We also visited a friend who lives there.)

 Frosty & Camper in front of the Courthouse.
 I always take pics of courthouses I see.
 (I dig architecture, design, construction.)

 We parked on a side street under the shade of a tree.
 Dave made lunch and I cleaned the front of the truck & the solar panels.
-Then we lounged in the camper for a while and read a book.
+Then we lounged in the camper and read a book.

-After our nice siesta, we walked around town taking in the sights.
-A trip to the grocery store was in order before we headed out of town to the evening’s boondocking spot.
+After that, we made a trip to the grocery store.
+Then we headed out of town to the evening’s boondocking spot.

 Hotel Paisano.
-This is a cool building recently given a face-lift and refurb.
+Cool building.
+Was recently given a face-lift and refurb.
 You can read about the history at hotelpaisano.com/history

 Green Roof – Marfa style.